Yukon Information and Privacy Commissioner

 No, the Information and Privacy Commissioner (IPC) is an independent officer of the Yukon Legislative Assembly and is, therefore, not part of the Yukon government.

 ATIPP applies to Yukon public bodies, such as Yukon government departments.
 HIPMA applies to custodians (see ‘What is a custodian?’).
+For more information about HIPMA see the HIPMA FAQ section.

-- When does the IPC hold inquiries?
+- When does the IPC hold an Adjudication under ATIPP?

-- What happens in an inquiry?
+- What happens in an adjudication?

-- the parties to the inquiry,
+- the parties to the adjudication,

 - the sections of the ATIPP Act that will be considered,

-- the issues for inquiry,
+- the issues for adjudication,

 - the schedule for delivery and exchange of initial and reply submissions from the parties, and